 - The password must be no less than 8 and no greater than 12 characters

-- User can not submit the form without filling all mandatory fields
+- Users can not submit the form without filling all mandatory fields

 - Payment can be done via either of VISA or Mastercard

-- User should get an email when his/her account is created in the system
+- Users should get an email when their account is created in the system

+The key difference between the definition of done and acceptance criteria is their scope.
 As you can see, both the definition of done and acceptance criteria are used to ascertain whether a particular product feature is complete or not.
-Think Definition of “Done” at the macro level (increment), and Acceptance Criteria at the micro (user story) level.
+Think Definition of “Done” at the macro-level (increment), and Acceptance Criteria at the micro (user story) level.